louie-j-a/CMEECoursework/Week9/Data/README.txt

-No data was required for this week as it involved simulating populations
+No data used this week as was all generated using simulations